minirop/class-rs/readme.md

 # class-rs

-Reads a .class file into an almost 1-to-1 matching struct or generate a .class file from said structure.\
+Reads a .class file into an almost 1-to-1 matching struct or generates a .class file from said structure.\
 ⚠️ `Constant::Utf8` are using Rust's String type and not the JVM's modified UTF-8.
 If you have a string that makes that crate panic, open an issue.

 ## Example